Dardem30/Marathon/README.md

 This form has two action with different params and has one field for file and two button .
 Beside form we have table and one variable.The variable reporteds about correct/incorrect position of brackets.
 The table returns 10 most common words in text.
+If you want to run this project in another computer you need to change way in method load in the controller and in the service.